commercionetwork/commercionetwork/x/documents/spec/README.md

 ##### Checksum validity check
 Please note that, when sending a document that has an associated checksum, the validity of the checksum itself is checked only formally.
-This means that we only check that the hash value has a valid length, but we do not check if the given has is indeed the hash of the document's content.
+This means that we only check that the hash value has a valid length, but we do not check if the given hash is indeed the hash of the document's content.
 It should be the client responsibility to perform this check.

 #### Encrypting the data